blueorange589/4ft/readme.md

 :::info
 most of the code to be reorganized, which is underway.
 It’s ready for preview though.

 :::

+### Contributions

 Can you maintain the repo?
 4ft wants you.

 Are you a react developer?
 4ft is happy to have a react friend.

+Features to implement are listed in ‘Projects’ tab.
+Feel free to grab yours and send me a message before starting.

-Special special thanks
+### Special special thanks

 Evan You and Vue team

-Supabase team
+Supabase

+Tailwind CSS